black history month

 (Right) The nursing class of Helen Trent, third from right,

-The Farragut Museum is currently open 11 a.m.-2 p.m.
-Tuesday through Thursday.
+The Farragut Museum is open 11 a.m.-2 p.m.
+Monday through Thursday.
+Admission is free.

 The Farragut Museum has observed Black History Month from the Town’s early days.
 Please enjoy this collection of photos from past events.
 The Town of Farragut appreciates those who have organized, participated in and attended through the years.